mamo007/MH-Attendance-System/README.md

   - Full responsive pages using bootstrap.
   - Tracking all employee's activities from admin panel.
   - Tracking Logs on login with location and ip (requires internet access).
-  - You can verify or reject current and new registers.
+  - Ban System (You can ban or unban current and new registers).
-  - Ban System.
-  - Verification Control System.
+  - Verification Control System (You can verify or reject current and new registers).
   - Handling authentications and authorizations of accessing pages (using sessionStorage).
   - All validations are considered using javascript.
   - Auto detect all absent employees after the specified work time.